The Flock of Changes

 + Wei're part of a larger multiple system called the X-Files System

 + Wei will sometimes use the word "phasing" instead of "switching" because wei don't experience something exactly like a full switch.
+Sometimes wei use the term "phased in" to describe which facet is front-facing.

 + Wei also refer to the "front" of muir median system as the "front-face," and whoever is fronting in muir collective is said to be the front-face or front-facing.